-Pepperdine's athletic facilities include a gymnasium, which can accommodate 3,500 (fixed seating) to 5,000 (using folding chairs) people; 19 lighted tennis courts, a baseball stadium which can accommodate 2,200 people; an Olympic-size swimming pool (used for the water polo competitions during the 1984 Olympics); and an all-weather synthetic track.
+Pepperdine's athletic facilities include a gymnasium, which can accommodate 3,500 (fixed seating) to 5,000 (using folding chairs) people; 19 lighted tennis courts, a baseball stadium that can accommodate 2,200 people; an Olympic-sized swimming pool (used for the water polo competitions during the 1984 Olympics); and an all-weather synthetic track.
 Many guests enjoy walking in our Alumni Park, which overlooks the Pacific Ocean and offers a respite from a full day of meetings.

 Firestone Fieldhouse (gymnasium)

 The Firestone Fieldhouse was dedicated in 1975.
-It is a multi-purpose athletic facility, accommodating volleyball, basketball, and other athletic events.
+It is a multipurpose athletic facility, accommodating volleyball, basketball, and other athletic events.

-Firestone Fieldhouse is also used as a meeting place (when folding chairs are placed on the court), seating up to 5,000 for concerts, graduations and lectures.
+Firestone Fieldhouse is also used as a meeting place (when folding chairs are placed on the court), seating up to 5,000 for concerts, graduations, and lectures.
 Normal seating runs along two sides of the arena with retractable bleachers below seating up to 1,800 (900 per side) and fixed seating up to 1,250 (625 per side).

 The original versa turf rubber surface was replaced in the summer of 1992 with a wood floor.

-The Firestone Fieldhouse is the only gymnasium on the campus which serves not only as the location for the undergraduate P.E. classes, the men's and women's varsity basketball and volleyball games and practices, but also the many Sports Camps held in the summer.
+The Firestone Fieldhouse is the only gymnasium on the campus that serves not only as the location for the undergraduate P.E. classes, the men's and women's varsity basketball and volleyball games and practices, but also the many Sports Camps held in the summer.
 Because of this, its availability is quite limited for other uses.

 Runnels Swimming Pool